Howard86/next-api-handler/README.md

 [next-api-handler](https://www.npmjs.com/package/next-api-handler) will help in the following 3 aspects

-- sharable & express-like methods with middleware to build RESTful api route
+- sharable & express-like apis with middleware to build RESTful api route
 - simple response handler to transform response and error/exception in a predictable way
 - friendly generic types to build type-safe API interface shared between client & server